-1892 Birthday of opera singer Ezio Pinza (1892-1957) who made two memorable Broadway appearances, in Fanny and South Pacific, the latter creating the role of Emile deBecque and singing "Some Enchanted Evening."
+1892 Birthday of opera singer Ezio Pinza (1892-1957) who makes two memorable Broadway appearances, in the musicals Fanny and South Pacific.
+In South Pacific, he creates the role of Emile deBecque and sings "Some Enchanted Evening."

 1933 The Theatre Guild presents W. Somerset Maugham's adaptation of Luigi Chiarelli's drama, The Mask and the Face.
 Among the cast of the five week run are Leo G. Carroll, Shirley Booth, Humphrey Bogart, and Judith Anderson.

 1956 Look Back in Anger, by John Osborne, strikes a cord to rage against complacency.
 Kenneth Haigh plays an angry young man who lashes out at his wife (Mary Ure) and best friend (Alan Bates).
 Tony Richardson stages at the Royal Court Theatre in London.